elmalakomar/simple-redact/README.md

 ### How it works

-The library expose a single function `redact` that takes 2 arguments.
+The library exposes a single function `redact` that takes 2 arguments.
 The object to redact and an array describing which are the fields to redact and how.

 ### Example